LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 of Web serving under heavy load.

 Dedicated FileMaker Machine
-   For best performance, place the FileMaker Pro or FileMaker Server on a different machine from Lasso Server and the web server.
+   For best performance, place the FileMaker Server on a different machine from Lasso Server and the web server.

 FileMaker Server
    If a FileMaker database must be accessed by a mix of FileMaker clients and Web visitors through Lasso, it should be hosted on FileMaker Server.
-Lasso can access the database directly through FileMaker Server 7, 8, 9, 10, or 11 Advanced, FileMaker Server 9, 10, or 11, or through a single FileMaker Pro 4, 5, or 6 client which is connected as a guest to FileMaker Server.
+Lasso can access the database directly through FileMaker Server 7-12 Advanced, FileMaker Server 9-12.

 Index Fields
    Any fields which will be searched through Lasso should have indexing turned